fluid-project/infusion-docs/src/documents/ModelTransformationAPI.md

 });
 ```

 The above declaration defines two input variables; `factor` and `randomSeed`.
 Taking as an example the `factor`, the first thing that will be looked up in the transform is the value of `factorPath`.
 If it is defined, this path will be looked up in the source-model and this will be assigned to factor if found.
-If it's not found, the value (expanded if necessary) of the "factor" key of the transform will be used if found.
+If it is not found, the value (expanded if necessary) of the "factor" key of the transform will be used if found.
 If neither is found, the default value of 1 will be assigned to factor.

 The inputVariables will be available to fluid.transforms.weirdScale as the first argument in the form of an object keyed by variable names with the values as described above.

 ### Combining standardInputTransformFunction and multiInputTransformFunction:

 A transformation can have both the grades `standardInputTransformFunction` and `multiInputTransformFunction`.
-This is useful if one has an variable named `input` (or `inputPath`) and want to take advantage of the frameworks built in support for standardInputTransformations, but also has other inputs that needs supporting.
+This is useful if one has a variable named `input` (or `inputPath`) and want to take advantage of the frameworks built in support for `standardInputTransformations`, but also has other inputs that need supporting.
 The behavior will be a combination of the `standardInputTransformFunction` and `multiInputTransformFunction`.
 In the below example, the transform function will have three inputs available to resolve, namely `factor`, `offset` and `input` (and their `*Path` equivalents), with the `input` not requiring to be expressed in the `inputVariables` declaration of the defaults block.

 The input variables will be available to the `fluid.transforms.scaleValue` function in the following way: the first argument is the `input` (as for the `standardInputTransformFunction`).
 The remaining variables will be passed as the second argument in the form of an object keyed by variable names with the values as described in the [multiInputTransformFunction section](ModelTransformationAPI.html#multiinputtransformfunction-) above.